summary

 AI Summary

-This bill establishes regulations for compounded weight-loss medications, which are custom-made drugs not approved by the U.S. Food and Drug Administration (FDA).
-To sell, transfer, or distribute these medications, individuals must ensure they are made from FDA-approved bulk drug substances (also known as active pharmaceutical ingredients) or components of FDA-approved drugs, manufactured according to FDA processes, and come with a certificate of analysis detailing their purity and dosage.
-The facilities where these medications are made must be registered with and inspected by the FDA within the last two years.
-Labels must clearly list all ingredients, their quantities, and their country of origin, along with a warning that the medication is not FDA-approved, lacks sufficient evidence of safety and effectiveness, and may have unknown side effects.
-Patients must also receive disclosures about potential side effects and risks.
-The bill prohibits false or misleading advertising, requires record-keeping for at least two years, and allows the state board of pharmacy to issue fines of up to $1,000 per dose for violations, with the possibility of revoking licenses.
-The Attorney General can also enforce these provisions as deceptive trade practices under the Colorado Consumer Protection Act.
+This bill establishes regulations for compounded weight-loss medications, which are custom-made drugs not approved by the federal Food and Drug Administration (FDA).
+To sell, transfer, or distribute these medications, individuals must ensure they are made from FDA-approved bulk drug substances (active pharmaceutical ingredients) and drugs, manufactured according to FDA processes, contain pharmaceutical-grade ingredients with proper documentation, and come from facilities registered with and inspected by the FDA within the last two years, with verified purity and dosage.
+Labels must clearly list all ingredients, their quantities, and country of origin, along with a warning that the medication is not FDA-approved and has unproven safety or efficacy.
+Patients must also receive specific disclosures when prescribed these medications, and advertising must avoid false or misleading claims.
+The bill prohibits deceptive trade practices related to these medications, with the Attorney General having exclusive authority to enforce these provisions under the Colorado Consumer Protection Act, and allows for fines of up to $1,000 per dose and license revocation for violations.
+Record-keeping for at least two years past the expiration date is also required, and these records must be available for inspection by the state board of pharmacy.

 Committee Categories